Celebrate Women’s History: 30% Off Highlights from Our Catalog - 5 days

 Book cover for Orlanda

-When the two meet again in Belgium, Aline subconsciously sheds her prim tendencies for more assertive behavior, as she begins to understand that the audacious and lively Orlanda was born from her psyche.
+Orlanda begins to follow Aline.
+And when the two meet again in Belgium, Aline subconsciously sheds her prim tendencies for a more assertive presence, as she begins to understand that Orlanda was born from her own psyche.
+Orlanda is the assertive, confident, and amorous person, who loves men unabashedly, that Aline has always aspired to be but could never become.
 The more time the two spend together, the less time they can stand to be apart.

-Winner of the Prix Meacutedicis, this lyrical novel, which recalls the erudition and imagination of Michael Cunningham's The Hours, and Patricia Duncker's Hallucinating Foucault, is a stunning evocation of a woman who is forced to confront every part of her soul, and embrace herself whole.
+This lyrical novel is a stunning portrait of a woman who is forced to confront every part of her soul and embrace herself fully.

 Book cover for Orlanda